 CONCENTRATION RISK.
-Concentration risk is the risk that the value of your trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
+Concentration risk is the risk that the value of your trust is more susceptible to fluctuations based on factors that impact a particular sector because exposure to such securities through the securities held by the trust or through the securities in the funds held by the trust are concentrated within a particular sector.
 A portfolio "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
 Refer to the "Principal Risk Considerations" in Part A for your trust in this prospectus for sector concentrations.